rticommunity/rticonnextdds-connector-py/docs/data.rst

 some of the Output type members, and in an Input, :meth:`SampleIterator.get_dictionary` retrieves all the members.

-It is also possible to provide a member_name to :meth:`SampleIterator.get_dictionary` to obtain a dictionary containing the fields of the nested member with the name member_name.

 On the other hand the methods described in the following section receive a ``field_name`` argument to get or set a specific member.